jobinkv/Slide_evaluation/README.md

 ## How to evaluate the system?
 #### Step1:
 Open the list of slide images [here](http://10.2.16.142/cgi-bin/vi_project/list_slide.sh) The table contain 332 slide images and corresponding to each image four outputs links are given under the title of GT,PSP,DeepLab and tessetact.
+The column titled "Table" indicate whether the slide image contains table or not
 ![table](tableLists.jpg)